Case Study: Kia

 The winning design showed a 113% increase in clickthroughs vs. the control design, and was projected to deliver a gain of between 75 and 139% at a 95% confidence level, once deployed.

-During the experiment run, Ascend delivered a real-time gain of 26%—this is the performance of all of the tested designs vs. control, vs. the stats above which are those of the best performing single design.
+During the experiment run, Evolv delivered a real-time gain of 26%—this is the performance of all of the tested designs vs. control, vs. the stats above which are those of the best performing single design.

-“We found testing multiple changes in support of a common goal—in our case, increasing engagement with our vehicle-specific information and services—to be an ideal use case for Ascend,” said Monica.
+“We found testing multiple changes in support of a common goal—in our case, increasing engagement with our vehicle-specific information and services—to be an ideal use case for Evolv,” said Monica.
 “We were able to compress half a year’s worth of testing into a single month, and improve one of our key KPIs that much more quickly.”

 The Kia team is now integrating what it learned into the design of their upcoming new website.
-In addition to the overall design-level reporting that Ascend provides, the system also provided Kia with in-depth information on the contributions of the individual ideas into the most successful design.
+In addition to the overall design-level reporting that Evolv provides, the system also provided Kia with in-depth information on the contributions of the individual ideas into the most successful design.

 “It seems like there’s never enough time in the day to get everything you want done,” said Monica.
-“Fortunately, artificial intelligence solutions like Ascend can augment your team through automation and accelerate the path to results.”
+“Fortunately, artificial intelligence solutions like Evolv can augment your team through automation and accelerate the path to results.”

 By The Numbers